 Evangeline turned to see Sir Geoffrey in his belted, sky blue tunic, his hands clasped submissively at his waist.
 Geoffrey had pursued her all last year pleading for her hand.
 He was handsome, tall, brave, and proud, but had ideas contrary to hers, and so she had sent him away.

-Seeing Sir Geoffrey here angered her, but before she could speak, he rushed to kneel before the crone.
-“My Lady, you are the most beautiful, most desirable woman I have ever seen.
+Seeing Sir Geoffrey again angered Evangeline, but before she could protest, he rushed to kneel before the crone.
+“My Lady, you are the fairest, most desirable woman I have ever seen.
 Please might I hear a kind word, perhaps savor your delicate flower once more?
-I lament having fallen in disfavor.”
+I curse myself for whatever I did to lose your favor.”

 “Yes, fair Lady.
 I will hunt for you and will soon return.”
 With that he rose and quickly left, not giving Evangeline a glance.